vincentclee/csci4300-web_programming/07-model-view_deployment_on_your_vm/README.md

 29. Follow the following pattern to display the cart.
 Note the use of **Expression Language** expressions such as **${bean.cart}.**
 30. Note that **${bean.cart}** represents the return value of the getCart method., which is a collection.
 Each object in this collection, which will represent a LineItem, is denoted by **item.**
 31. When you have got this app to run in NetBeans,  go to Part II of these instructions to deploy on your Linux Virtual Machine!

+3 But acme.jsp file is a JSP file, not a servlet!
+Not to worry: our friend Jasper will compile it into a servlet.